nikita715/Sedona/README.md

 # Sedona.com
-Site interface for Web UI Development course
+Site interface for the Web UI Development course